Clip path

 Temporary workers

-Workers that do not serve for more than six months can be termed as temporary workers.
+Workers who do not serve for more than six months may be considered temporary workers.
 They are entitled to the same benefits and rights as indefinite-term employees.

 Scope of negotiating terms